EventStore/documentation/docs/clients/dotnet/21.2/migration-to-gRPC.md

 );
 ```

 gRPC clients do not provide such a feature.
 However, you can handle that by comparing the current stream (or the `$all` stream) position with the position of the last received event from the subscription.
-You also need to define threshold as if the system is alive, then new events will constantly appear, and you might not get into the situation where you're fully caught up (especially for the `$all` stream).
+You also need to define a threshold.
+If the system is live, new events will constantly appear, and you might not get fully caught up (especially for the `$all` stream).

-You can perform gap measurement in a way as below:
+You can perform gap measurement:

 ```csharp
 public static class GapMeasurement